 The Pastor agrees that she/he will at all times faithfully and to the best of her/his ability perform all the duties herein described.

-The Pastor agrees to serve in accordance with the Clergy Code of Conduct.
+The Pastor agrees to serve in accordance with the PCG Clergy Code of Conduct.

 Primarily the Pastor shall work diligently “to equip the people of God for works of service, so the body of Christ may be built up until we all become mature, attaining to the whole measure of the fullness of Christ,” (Eph.
 4:11-13)